 I thought I was doing a pretty good job.
 Actually, I thought I was doing better than most husbands do.

 So I made a list of all the tasks and chores that each of us do around the house to prove her wrong.
 If it's on paper and she sees it with her own eyes she'll see that I do as much, if not more than she does.
 And apologize for getting it so wrong.
 Right?
 Wrong!

 When I wrote down everything I could think of, her column was much longer than mine.
 In fact, twice the length.
 I couldn't believe it.

 I apologized to her and told her how sorry I was in taking for granted so much of what she does.
 But I want to do more.

 I don't have the time to do more but I do have a little extra money.
 I'd love to hire a full time housekeeper but don't have enough money for that (we have a cleaning lady come once a week right now) so I'm looking for some gift ideas to say I'm sorry about the whole situation.

 I thought of jewelry and flowers but she knows I love her and they won't help right now.
 So anyone out there with some great I'm sorry gift ideas?

 From the Perfect Apology Team

 It sounds like you two are just really busy and need a break.
-If money is too tight to hire extra help how about a HelloFresh service, since you're in the US.
+If money is too tight to hire extra help how about a HelloFresh service.

 We know a couple who use their service just to make life easier.
 They love how fresh the ingredients are, how tasty the dishes are and it helps to lighten their load a couple of days a week.
 The way it works is you choose from a ton of great recipes, they send an easy to follow recipe and pre-measured ingredients to your house and you end up with a healthy, delicious meal in 30 minutes.